Why human physical therapists should not fear their digital counterparts

 The Digital Therapist as an ally for better care

 Besides prescribing therapeutic programs, the work of physical therapists includes assessing movement patterns and monitoring the progress of a patient.
-The Digital Therapist performs these tasks and provides more accurate data to SWORD’s clinical team, who no longer has to measure off how high should the patient lift their arm or exactly how many degrees is their left knee’s range of motion.
+The Digital Therapist performs these tasks and provides more accurate data to SWORD’s clinical team, who no longer has to measure off how high should the participant lift their arm or exactly how many degrees is their left knee’s range of motion.

 In the end, the human PT receives unique, precise information to create a more personalized program, and this saves them precious hours in their busy schedule.
-By being able to distribute their time more efficiently, PTs can assist more patients without compromising treatment quality.
+By being able to distribute their time more efficiently, PTs can assist more people without compromising treatment quality.

 Human+digital physical therapy provides better results